bobmuscarella/eDNA-LFDP/README.md

 *Note that the "Scripts" folder contains a subfolder called "drop_OTUs", which contains modified version of the main scripts to re-run analyses after dropping OTUs that were not sequenced in the reference library.

+**Note that the "LFDP_Reference_Library" directory contains all data files and scripts to produce the initial LFDP haplotypes.
+The .R script in this folder contains instructions.
+The initial LFDP haplotypes produced by this script required manual curation, as detailed in SI Dataset 1.